salesforce/lwc-rfcs/text/0000-canonical-metadata.md

     staticResources?: StaticResourceReference[];
 }

-/**
- * Information about a component class.
-A class is considered a component class if it extends
+// Information about a class
- * 'LightningElement' class available in the standard 'lwc' module.
- */
-interface ComponentClass {
+interface Class {
     name?: string;
+    // A class is considered a component class if it extends
+    // 'LightningElement' class available in the standard 'lwc' module.
+    isComponentClass: boolean;
+    // A parent can be another class declared locally, imported identifier from an external module
+    // or an expression(think Mixin)
     extends: ParentClass;
     properties?: ClassProperty[];
     methods?: ClassMethod[];
     location: SourceLocation;
 }

-// Information about a class property of a component class. interface ClassProperty {
+interface ClassMember {
     accessType: 'public' | 'private' | 'static';
+    location: SourceLocation;
+    name: string;
+}

+// Information about a class property of a component class. interface ClassProperty extends ClassMember {
     // True, if the property is an instance property dataProperty?: boolean;
     // True, if the property has a getter hasGetter?: boolean;
     // True, if the property has a setter hasSetter?: boolean;
-    name: string;
     decorators?: [TrackDecorator | WireDecorator | ApiDecorator];
     // If the initial value is statically analyzable.
 If not analyzable, property will be omitted. initialValue?: number | string | boolean | null | object | undefined;
-    location: SourceLocation;
 }

-// Information about a class method of a component class. interface ClassMethod {
+// Information about a class method of a component class. interface ClassMethod extends ClassMember {
-    name: string;
-    accessType: 'public' | 'private' | 'static';
     decorators?: [ApiDecorator | TrackDecorator | WireDecorator];
     parameterNames?: (DefaultParameters | RestParameters)[];
     returnType: string;
     // If the return value is statically analyzable.
 If not analyzable, property will be omitted. returnValue?: number | string | boolean | null | object;
-    location: SourceLocation;
 }

 interface Decorator {